Back to Top

 I received an acceptance letter from Anne Arundel Community College.
 Does that mean I’m accepted into my Health Sciences program?

-The letter you received from AACC’s admissions office means you’ve been accepted to the college, not your Health Sciences program.
-You can take prerequisites and other general education courses needed for your program, but you will still need to complete the application and the admissions requirements specific to your chosen program.
+The letter you received from AACC’s admissions office means you have been accepted to the college and you have designated the curriculum of study that you wish to study at AACC.
+However, this is not acceptance into the health sciences program.
+There is a separate application process for selective and rolling admission health sciences programs.
+You can take prerequisites and other general education courses needed for your program and meet with a health sciences academic advisor to learn how to become eligible for the program of your choice.
+You will still need to complete the health sciences program application and meet the admissions requirements specific to your chosen program.

 What are the steps for getting into a selective admission program?